sok-og-skriv/sok-og-skriv-web/docs/en/about/contact-information.md

 # Contact information

-Contact the editorial board for any questions regarding the _Search & write website_.
-Please mention "search&write" in subject field.
+You are welcome to contact the editors for any questions regarding the _Search & Write website_.
+Please mention "search & write" in the subject field.

 Questions regarding use of references should be addressed to your academic library.